 In July 1918, a new Franco-Monégasque Treaty was signed, providing for limited French protection over Monaco.

-Since 1929, the Monaco Grand Prix has been held annually in the streets of Monaco and is considered one of the most prestigious automobile races in the world.
+Since 1929, the Monaco Grand Prix has been held annually in the streets of Monaco and is widely considered one of the most prestigious automobile races in the world.

-Monaco did not participate in the 1932 Olympic Games.
+Monaco did not participate in the 1932 Olympic games.

 In 1949, Rainier III succeeded to the throne upon the death of his grandfather, Prince Louis II.

-Monaco did not participate in the 1956 Olympic Games.
+Monaco did not participate in the 1956 Olympic games.

 In 1963, Monaco made a special agreement with France in which French customs laws apply in Monaco and its territorial waters.